Internships & Research

 Volunteer opportunities are also valuable for your personal and professional development, but unlike an intern, a volunteer is donating his or her time without expectation of receiving professional training or compensation.

-To qualify for credit with the Urban Honors Program, an internship should involve the performance of meaningful tasks for the organization in which you have been placed.
+To qualify for credit with the Urban Honors College, an internship should involve the performance of meaningful tasks for the organization in which you have been placed.
 Typically, you are expected to perform some type of project, research, or administrative task that can be tied to your academic or professional goals.
 The host organization should include training and regular supervision to contribute to your learning experience.
-The Honors Program retains the right to determine the suitability of internship positions for course credit.
+The Honors College retains the right to determine the suitability of internship positions for course credit.
 If you are unsure if your proposed internship meets the definition of an acceptable internship, please contact the Honors Internship Coordinator.

-Positions that are primarily clerical in nature are not acceptable internship experiences for the Urban Honors Program.
+Positions that are primarily clerical in nature are not acceptable internship experiences for the Urban Honors College.
 While learning how a professional organization operates may be a valuable component of your internship experience, your position should not involve routine or repetitive administrative tasks, such as filing or copying paperwork, more than 30% of the time.
 You should not displace regular employees, or being the “on-site expert.”

 Not sure where to start?